-Why gain a Diploma in Purchasing?
+Why gain a Diploma of Business (Procurement)?

 The attraction of purchasing is that it offers choice in the variety of sectors and roles.
-Areas from finance to manufacturing and charity, to local government, all have purchasing requirement.
+Areas from finance to manufacturing and charity, to local government, all have procurement requirement.
 The range of industries means that a purchaser can be buying anything from manufacturing components to helicopters, to travel and TV advertising space, and is an ideal career if you value variety and challenge.

 Why gain a Diploma in Logistics?